-At the time, it was just a fun little experiment.
+At first, it was just a one-off project.

 I developed a respect for the endurance of the artwork.
 I aim to create elegant, timeless designs on reputable knives from respected makers.
 If you take one of my blades on your culinary journey, I want it to be something you always reach for with a sense of excitement and pride.
 A knife you could build a legacy with.